akruszewski/gibl/manuscript/chapter3.md

   #:prefab
 ```

-The usage of a hashing algorithm will allow us to confirm that the block is really what it claims to be - it is a valid block.
+The usage of a hashing algorithm will allow us to confirm that the block is valid.

 In general, blocks can contain any data, not just transactions, but we are limiting them to transactions for now.
 We will also add a `nonce` field for the Hashcash algorithm - we will see the purpose of this field in a moment: